IntersectMBO/plutus/language-plutus-core/README.md

 * Plutus Core abstract syntax

+* Renamer

-* Typechecker
+* Type checker

-* Evaluator that closely follows the Plutus Core specification (the aim is to obviously follow the specification and not efficiency)
+* Evaluator (interpreter based on the CK machine) that closely follows the Plutus Core specification (the aim is to obviously match the specification without much concern for efficiency)

 ### Testing